 Perhaps the best thing about shopping online with these three is the option to pay and pick up in the convenience store.
 You may also charge your shopping expenses to your monthly cell phone bill (キャリア決済 | kyaria kessai or 携帯決済 | keitai kessai).
 Back in my day, there was only COD or bank transfer!

 Dokodemo is a one-stop online store that stocks Japanese cosmetics, food/drinks, pharmaceutical goods, baby care items, and so much more!
 They offer support in 4 languages (English, Japanese, Simplified Chinese, & Traditional Chinese) and accept payment by credit card, PayPal, and Alipay.

 Plus, If you’re a regular reader of this blog or watch my Instagram stories, you know I am all about earning points.
 Well, Dokodemo has a point program (points valued at 1% of the purchase price) and they also run 10x points campaigns, in addition to flash sales.

 Check out my shopping experience here: 10 Sakura Themed Beauty Finds For Spring 2021

 For all you K-beauty fans who can’t make it in Shin-Okubo in Tokyo, there’s Yesstyle!
 Yesstyle is based in Hong Kong and sells Korean cosmetics as well as clothing.
 I recently became a Yesstyle influencer and am looking forward to the partnership and opportunity to try new K-beauty brands.
 Read all about my Summer K-Beauty Skincare Essentials With YesStyle and my code WADATENI5 at checkout!

 Where to Buy Skincare Products in Japan

 This was just a very quick guide, but I hope it will help you find everything you need to get your skincare fix!
-Now that you know where to shop for skincare products, be sure to get your skin ready for the summer!
-Happy skincare shopping!
+Now that you know where to shop for skincare products, be sure to get your skin ready for summer!